• Loading stock data...

 The Nationals are now officially part of Major League Baseball’s in-house structure to produce and distribute local games, becoming the seventh team to do so.
 Before spring training, though, they could have plenty of additional company.

-Washington made the highly expected announcement on Wednesday, saying they will join MLB Media for their local games, beginning next month.
+Washington made the highly expected announcement Wednesday, saying it will join MLB Media for its local games, beginning next month.
 The move arrived after the Nationals early last year ended a bitter, two-decade fight with the Orioles-controlled Mid-Atlantic Sports Network.
 That settlement involved the Nationals remaining on MASN for a final season in 2025, which they did.

 Since then, the club has evaluated a series of options, ultimately landing for the time being on the league-led structure that also includes the Diamondbacks, Guardians, Padres, Rockies, Twins, and most recently, the Mariners.